Skip to Content

 6. Aug 2025

-PVARA First Board Meeting & Operations Commence
+PVARA Operations Commence

 PVARA holds its inaugural board meeting and begins regulatory operations.
-Bilal bin Saqib serves as de facto head of the authority.

 7. Sep 2025

-License Applications Invited
+NOC Applications Invited

 PVARA invites global crypto firms to apply for No Objection Certificates (NOCs) via pvara.gov.pk.